Luca Trevisan

-Luca Trevisan (21 July 1971) is an Italian professor of computer science at Bocconi University in Milan.
+Luca Trevisan (21 July 1971 – 19 June 2024) was an Italian professor of computer science at Bocconi University in Milan.

-His research area is theoretical computer science, focusing on randomness, cryptography, probabilistically checkable proofs, approximation, property testing, spectral graph theory, and sublinear algorithms.
-He also runs a blog, in theory, about theoretical computer science.
+His research area was theoretical computer science, focusing on randomness, cryptography, probabilistically checkable proofs, approximation, property testing, spectral graph theory, and sublinear algorithms.
+He also ran a blog, in theory, about theoretical computer science.

 Education and career

 Trevisan received his PhD from La Sapienza, Rome, under the supervision of Pierluigi Crescenzi.
 After postdoctoral studies at the Massachusetts Institute of Technology and DIMACS, he held an assistant professor position at Columbia University before moving to the University of California, Berkeley and then, in 2010, to Stanford.
 In 2014 he returned to Berkeley, and in 2019 he moved to the Department of Decision Sciences at Bocconi University.

 Recognition

 Trevisan won the Danny Lewin Best Student Paper Award at the 1997 Symposium on Theory of Computing, the Oberwolfach Prize in 2000, and a Sloan Fellowship also in 2000.
 He was an invited speaker at the 2006 International Congress of Mathematicians in Madrid.
 He was an Erdős Lecturer at Hebrew University of Jerusalem in 2012.